Here’s a simple idea to help your picky eater and encourage kids to try new foods: Use a “Taste Plate” and take some stress out of mealtime.

 I really like how Dina calls them “Nervous Tasters” because it shows compassion.
 Your picky eater is genuinely nervous (and maybe even scared) about trying new foods.
 So putting those small bites on a separate plate is one way to ease those nerves and make the idea of trying a new food seem more manageable.

 |You might also like: The Dinnertime Rule That Will Change Your Life|

-To make the Taste Plate a little more fun, I’m hosting a giveaway with Fiestaware!
+By the way, these plates are from Fiesta.
 I’m a Fiestaware superfan.
 Fifteen years ago, I started with a set of their every day dishes in a variety of colors and have been adding old and new pieces to our collection ever since (and I’m loving their latest color, Daffodil).
 Their new Bistro Crescent Plates shown in these photos are actually designed to sit to the side of a regular dinner plate, so they would make excellent Taste Plates (they’re also perfect for a side salad or snack).
 If you want a smaller dish, their little Fruit/Salsa Bowls would also fit the bill (we use them for everything from ice cream to veggies).

 Disclosures: I received a free set of Crescent Plates to try.
 This page contains Amazon Affiliate links.
 If you purchase a product through these links, your cost will be the same but I will receive a small commission to help with operating costs of this blog.
 Thanks for your support.